The Marmot with the CollarDiary of a Philosopher

 It was then that all the thunders of heaven broke over my head.

 “Yes,” she cried, “I have had five husbands, and you are the sixth.
 Do not think that I am hiding it nor that I am ashamed to have loved them, each one in their turn.
-Because I loved them all, you ungrateful wretch! all as much as you.
+Because I loved them all – you ungrateful wretch! – all as much as you.
 Do you think that, for the love of the sixth, I would wish to repudiate from my memory the first five?
 They have all their equally sacred place.
 If the first had survived, I would have loved him alone all my life, and so for each of the others that followed.
-I wept for all of them sincerely, just as I will weep for you yourself, if you were to die, from which may heaven protect us!
-But I confess it, there is spring in my heart, and widowhood is absolutely not for me.
-It is necessary that I love, that I love always.
+I wept for all of them sincerely, just as I will weep for you, if you were to die, from which may heaven protect us!
+But I confess it, there is Spring in my heart, and widowhood is absolutely not for me.
+It is necessary that I love, that I love alway.
 Is it my fault if Nature has given me a soul whose youth is always renewed?
 I do not blush to obey Nature.
 It is Nature whom I have worshipped in each of those who have shared my bed.
 Love is consoled by love.
 There exists no other consolation.
 What is your Philosophy?
 It must be that generations should succeed one another and that the breaches of death should be eternally repaired.
 There is only one crime, which is barrenness.
-This is why, several times a widow, I have given myself in marriage several times, and it is also why I have always given myself completely.
-I belong to you not only in part; I do not reserve some other part of myself for a White Hare or for a so-called wisdom.
+That is why, several times a widow, I have given myself several times in marriage, and it is also why I have always given myself completely.
+I belong to you not only in part; I do not reserve some other part of myself for a White Hare or for a so-called Wisdom.
 But I see what it really is.
 You do not have the strength to love.
 You have a weak heart and pale blood.
 You live from distractions.
-You have a wife, and you must have a friend to seek wisdom with him!...
+You have a wife, and you must have a friend to seek Wisdom with him!...
 What will you have left to seek with your wife?...
 Here is my heart.
-I do not know how to make of it two parts.
+I do not know how to divide it in twain.
 Give me also the whole of yours – or let us go each our own way.”

 I must confess it, my wife was magnificent in her wrath.
 She has a divine anger, just like her smile.
 I felt no less keenly the injury that she had done me.
 At this moment, I adored her and I hated her.